warehouse worker

 Transition WORKS had the largest effects on education and training (increasing the attainment of a degree or credential by an average of 28 percentage points).
 Transition WORKS aimed to empower youth receiving disability benefits from the Social Security Administration (SSA) and improve their economic self-sufficiency through a series of workshops focused on self-determination, education and employment services, case management, financial incentives, work-based experience, and job development.

-Interventions serving young adults: implementation and outcomes
+Programs serving young adults: implementation and outcomes

-Intervention Services Settings Populations and employment barriers State(s) where implemented Term Increase earnings Increase employment Decrease public benefit receipt Increase education and training
+Program Services Settings Populations and employment barriers State(s) where implemented Term Increase earnings Increase employment Decrease public benefit receipt Increase education and training

 Little evidence to assess support